Cardinal Autism Services (Therapists)

 The lawsuit alleges that Defendants violated the Fair Labor Standards Act, (“FLSA”), Illinois Minimum Wage Law (“IMWL”), and the Illinois Wage Payment and Collection Act (“IWPCA”) by failing to pay BTs and RBTs for all hours worked, including:

-- Time spent travelling between clients’ homes and/or other locations at which sessions took place;
+Time spent traveling between clients’ homes and/or other locations at which sessions took place;

-- Time spent waiting for clients to appear at sessions that were cancelled; and
+Time spent waiting for clients to appear at sessions that were canceled; and

 Failure to Reimburse Work-Related Expenses

 The lawsuit alleges that Defendants violated the IWPCA by failing to reimburse work-related expenses incurred by BTs and RBTs who worked in Illinois, including: